enias-oliveira/s_js-katas-5/README.md

 3. If you already have the kenzie testing npm package installed, skip this step.
 Again from your terminal, run the command `npm install --global git+https://github.com/jragard/kenzie-testing`
 4. You can test the functions in your katas5.js file by navigating to the katas5 directory that holds your file.
 When you are in the same directory as your `katas5.js` file, run the terminal command `kenzie-test katas5`.
 You will receive instant feedback in your terminal.
 You can run these tests repeatedly as you complete katas to verify that your solutions are correct.

+# For Graders #

+For this assessment, students will submit their Gitlab Project ID #.
+To grade:

+1. If you haven't already, run `npm install --global git+https://github.com/jragard/kenzie-testing` to install the testing package.
+2. Run `kenzie-test katas5 -g <Project ID>`  The results will be displayed in your terminal.

 ## Submission ##

 Push your code into your GitLab repository and use the GitLab Pages feature to allow your site to be viewed directly.
 You will submit your Gitlab Project ID # in Canvas, located right below your project name.
 (See Below) You can copy/paste it.
 As always, your Gitlab project must be shared with the KA_SE5 account with "Reporter" as role permission.